-We will hear from Dr. Robert McCollister, a climate and national security expert and a member of the GEO Board of Directors.
+Joining Rep. Lauria were two distinguished guests.
+Dr. Robert McCollister, a climate and national security expert and a member of the GEO Board of Directors.
 Dr. McCollister was trained as a presenter for the Climate Reality Project in Chicago in 2013 and since then has given over 40 presentations to audiences across Ohio and in West Virginia.

-Also joining us will be Dr. Fred Schauer, a professor in the Department of Aeronautics and Astronautics at the Air Force Institute of Technology located at Wright-Patterson Air Force Base in Dayton, Ohio.
+Dr. Fred Schauer, a professor in the Department of Aeronautics and Astronautics at the Air Force Institute of Technology located at Wright-Patterson Air Force Base in Dayton, Ohio.
 Dr. Schauer has 30 years of research experience with the Department of Defense on propulsion, power, and energy.
 The U.S. Department of Defense is the single largest user of energy in the world.

 Meet Our Speakers